rdnfn/feedback-forensics/README.md

 ```

 This command will again open up the feedback forensics app on localhost port 7860, now including the local results on your own dataset.

+## Limitations

+Feedback Forensics relies on AI annotators (LLM-as-a-Judge) to detect implicit objectives in feedback data.
+Though such annotators have been shown correlate with human judgements on many [tasks](https://github.com/tatsu-lab/alpaca_eval/tree/main/src/alpaca_eval/evaluators_configs), they also have well-known limitations: they are often susceptible to small input changes and can exhibit [various](https://arxiv.org/abs/2405.01724) [biases](https://arxiv.org/abs/2306.05685) (as do [human annotators](https://arxiv.org/abs/2309.16349)).
+As such, *Feedback Forensics results should be taken as an indication for further investigation rather than a definitive final judgement of the data*.
+In general, results based on more samples are less susceptible to noise introduced by AI annotators – and thus may be considered more reliable.

 ## Development